samsaydali7/learn-ai/README.md

+# Learn AI (Github CoPilot)

+The main purpose of this project is to have a hands-on example with GitHub Copilot for creating custom agents, prompts, instructions, and skills.

-# Blog CMS - Full Stack Application
+# The Example Project: Blog CMS - Full Stack Application

 A modern Blog Content Management System built with Angular frontend and NestJS backend, fully containerized with Docker.